p-mckenzie/p-mckenzie.github.io/_posts/2019-07-22-Wake-county-restaurants.md

 > Mailing lift: 3.31

-We get about a 3x improvement on our mailing performance (over a random guess) by simply using a decision tree - however, the model is overfit judging by the drop-off between train and test AUC, and may not generalize well.
+We get about a 3x improvement on our mailing performance (over a random guess) by simply using a decision tree - however, the model is over-fit, judging by the drop-off between train and test AUC, and may not generalize well.

 ### GridSearch for bagging
 In hopes of combatting overfitting we'll try bagging, which will allow us to build multiple decision trees on different "views" of the